-- a) All CCAs will be created and governed in accordance with the Laws of New York State and the guidance of the Department of Public Service. - b) LIPA, municipalities participating in the CCA, and CCA administrators will follow the Community Choice Aggregation Guidance Document provided by the Department of Public Service dated August 2019, and as further amended from time to time. - c) ESCOs participating in the Community Aggregation Program must follow all applicable rules for ESCOs provided in the Long Island Choice section of this tariff, except such items specified in the Community Choice Aggregation Guidance Document, such as: - (1) Customer enrollment rules - (2) Provisions of customer data to the CCA/ESCO - d) All disputes will be referred to the Department of Public Service for resolution with the Service Provider as specified under Section VI of this Tariff.
+- a) All CCAs will be created and governed in accordance with the Laws of New York State and the guidance of the Department of Public Service. - b) LIPA, municipalities participating in the CCA, and CCA administrators will follow the Community Choice Aggregation Program Rules issued by Department of Public Service with the exception that all disputes regarding CCA will be referred to the Department of Public Service for resolution with the Service Provider as specified under Section VI of this Tariff. - c) ESCOs participating in the Community Aggregation Program must follow all applicable rules for ESCOs provided in the Long Island Choice section of this tariff, except such items specified in the Community Choice Aggregation Program Rules, such as: - (1) Customer enrollment rules - (2) Provisions of customer data to the CCA/ESCO